rgeyer/rs_selfservice/README.md

 * Cleaner handling of failure while provisioning.
 Make sure that successfully provisioned stuff gets persisted so that it can be destroyed.
   * Cleaner handling of failure while destroying, make sure that destruction can be re-run until everything is gone.
 * Add vendor dependency downloads with composer in pre_activate.php for Zend Server
+* Store owners in the DB and provide a UI or CLI way to add new owners easily.
+* Create a meta input for instance type which is filtered/updated based on cloud selection.
+* Instrument *as though* it will consume CF
+  * Provisioning action(s) hit a controller with json metadata
+  * ProvisioningHelper hits controllers with json metadata on success to indicate completion, allowing the RSSS to delete DB records

 Icon Pack
 http://findicons.com/pack/42/basic - Symbols, basic stuff